-during college days, that cease to break as age comes on, though we have met but twice within the last who first urged the publication of the Nance family tree.
+It gives the author pleasure to present herewith a likeness of Cousin Media Causey, twig.
+Ties of friendship were formed who first urged the publication of the Nance family tree.
 She was also the first, some years later, to suggest the author's portrait appear as a frontice piece; and still later she was first to suggest that others of the family be requested to send in their photos for the work.

-MEDIA, JENNINGS-CAUSEY Twig.
+MEDIA JENNINGS-CAUSEY Twig.